Reconfigurable Intelligent Surfaces in Challenging Environments: Underwater, Underground, Industrial and Disaster: Industry 4.0

 \subsection{RIS in Industrial Environments}

 Industrial environment is best characterized by a large number of obstacles as parts of the infrastructure.
 These obstacles are responsible for a high degree of signal scattering, which leads to a high path loss as well as severe multipath propagation.
 Furthermore, some of the target receivers may be blocked from the signal reception and have only a very little field of view for the communication.
 In addition, the interfering signals from the production lines need to be suppressed.
 These challenges need to be tackled using RISs.
+Note that unlike with traditional active relays, no temporal processing of the reflected signal is done by RIS, such that the typical ultra-low latency restrictions of the industrial IoT are not violated.

-We focus on traditional EM signaling in the moderate and high frequency ranges as well as on optical communications.
-Alternative signaling techniques, i.e. MI or acoustic seem to be less efficient due to shorter transmission distances and interference, respectively.
+We focus on traditional EM signaling in the moderate and high frequency ranges, i.e. mmWave and THz.
+Especially the high frequency bands of the mmWave seem very attractive for the use in industrial environments \cite{pielli2018potential}.
+Alternative signaling techniques, i.e. MI or acoustic seem to be much less efficient due to shorter transmission distances and interference, respectively.